Van Dijk injury was the news every Liverpool fan was dreading and now Matip and Gomez must step up | Goal.com

 They have already looked shaky in this campaign – they have conceded 13 goals in five league matches – and now their defence is without its chief organiser, its loudest voice, its strongest figure.
 Others will need to step up, big time.

 How they will miss his range of passing, his calmness, his strength.
-Lijnders admits that his presence, his aggression and his pace is what allows Liverpool to play such a high defensive line.
+Lijnders admits that his presence, his aggression and his pace are what allow Liverpool to play such a high defensive line.
 Will they need to readjust without him?

 How they will miss his aerial ability, in both penalty areas.
 It is no coincidence that the two goals Liverpool conceded at Goodison came from crosses, one from the right and one from the left.
 Without Van Dijk, teams will feel they are vulnerable in that area.